ChandniAk/REST-API-MERN-Shopping-APP/README.md

 6. Environment Variables

 # Introduction
-This is a full-stack shopping application built using the MERN stack.
+This is a full-stack shopping application built using MERN stack.
 It includes a RESTful API for managing products, users, orders, and other features necessary for a functional e-commerce platform.

 # Features
 1. User authentication and authorization